mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 COMMIT;
 ```

-Finally, in Scala, we will use the following classes to define the domain objects:
+In Scala, we will use the following classes to define the domain objects:

 ```scala
 case class Actor(id: Int, name: String)